microsoft/vscode-wiki/Sanity-Check.md

 docker run -e COMMIT -it --rm arm64v8/alpine /bin/sh -c 'apk update && apk add musl libgcc libstdc++ && wget "https://update.code.visualstudio.com/commit:$COMMIT/cli-alpine-arm64/stable" -O- | tar -xz && ./code tunnel'
 ```

+4. For each CLI run:
-3. Make sure the program starts and you see the license notice
+    1. Make sure the program starts and you see and can agree to the license
+    2. Connect to the tunnel using the Remote Tunnels prerelease extension on the Stable client
+    3. Check which platform you are on by running `uname -m` from the integrated terminal.
+(Expect: `x86_64` for amd64, `armv7l` for arm32 and `aarch64` for arm64)
+    4. Run `cat /etc/os-release`.
+For Alpine Linux tunnels, ensure the output shows Alpine as the distro.
+Otherwise, ensure that Ubuntu or Debian are mentioned in the output.